JeanCarletta/HeatHack-Leaders-Guide/session2/details/takeaways-and-planning.md

 <!-- TODO should we ask them to fill out any kind of form this week about the building?
 Or get passed information ahead of the next session and pre-fill what they can about the building's glazing etc from the documentation?  -->

-If no better source of information exists, it would be helpful if the engineer could produce a brief report about the building documenting the aspects of the photographic survey.
+If no better source of information exists, it would be helpful if the engineer could use the photographs to produce a brief report about the building documenting what the group thought was important.
+The group leader may be able to list other sources of information to avoid duplication, like whether there are manuals for equipment, a heating system diagram, or technical desscription of the building available.
+This is useful both for memory and for engaging professionals later.
+You can share the report with us - ask us to set up space on our Google Drive if you need that for storing what you have.

-:TODO: create a template for it.
-But AM's is just free text.
-Maybe a ticklist of things to describe:

- - age, number of buildings